ay5710/MLOps/README.md

 ### Installation
 #### In the DataLab
-Launch a Postgresql service then create an `.env` file with the following parameters:
+Launch a Postgresql service then create an `.env` file with the corresponding parameters:
 - DB_NAME=
 - DB_USER=
 - DB_PASSWORD=